-At each step of the sales process, there will be a specific event that moves leads onto the next stage.
-Whether that’s a demo, a customer testimonial, or overcoming a certain pain point – every stage will have that magic “action.”
+At each step of the sales process, there will be a specific event that moves leads on to the next stage.
+Whether that’s a demo, a customer testimonial, or overcoming a certain pain point, every stage will have that magic “action.”

-6. Automate repetitive tasks
+7. Automate repetitive tasks

 The average salesperson spends 21% of their time writing emails, 17% entering data, 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.

-One of the quickest ways to improve your sales process is by automating repetitive tasks so that your sales reps have more time to sell.
+One of the quickest ways to improve your sales process is by automating repetitive tasks so your sales reps have more time to sell.